 Adrenaline injections are reserved for severe anaphylaxis.
 They are usually given deep in the muscle or skin by the doctor to allow quick release of the medication as anaphylaxis is life-threatening.
 If you have repeated episodes of anaphylaxis or if the trigger is difficult to avoid, an auto-injector can be purchased and kept with you all the time to be self administered.

 There are 2 types of bronchodilators, the short-acting and long-acting B2-agonists.
-The commonest type is the salbutamol (salbuair or ventolin).
-Used mainly for short term relief of symptoms only, does not modify the illness in any way.
+The most common type is the salbutamol (salbuair or ventolin).
+Used mainly for short-term relief of symptoms only, does not modify the illness in any way.

 Other medications for asthma

 Doctor, is there a PERMANENT cure for my allergies?